techlib/celus/docs/external-api.rst

     }

 Also, the data may not be present for the month for which the report is generated.
-In such case, Celus will return a reply similar to this:
+In such case, CELUS will return a reply similar to this:

 .. code-block:: json